 We managed to hit a late-season typhoon in Taiwan so unfortunately I didn't get to do a lot of the hiking on the coast and other things I had planned.
 But, it did have a plus side as instead one day I took a cooking lesson at Jodie's Kitchen.
 It was a lovely few hours learning about some of the simple sauces and core ingredients of Chinese/Taiwanese cooking and Jodie made a great host.

 It was so nice to try a number of flavors and I have made a couple things I learned a few times since.
-However I also got all enthusiastic on returning and had plans to make some of the dumpling recipes on Jodie’s site but only ever managed one, until now.
+However while I was enthusiastic to make more dumplings, I didn't exactly get going quickly.
+But even with the slower start, we've at least had some a few times, including these.

-I skipped the syrup but instead had them with some papaya which, while it might not be as traditional, was a nice contrasting freshness and texture.
-These dumplings are traditionally eaten during the lantern festival that marks the end of the New Year celebrations in early March, but as Jodie says they really are good enough to eat more often.
+These sweet dumplings are traditionally eaten during the lantern festival that marks the end of the New Year celebrations typically in March, but they really are good enough to eat more often.

 Tips for making Chinese sweet dumplings

-I found them a little fiddly to roll and form, but hopefully these points I learned will help –
+These can be a little fiddly to form, but hopefully these pointers will help -

-- don’t roll out the pieces too thinly as they will just burst when you start to roll it – it’s easier to have to pull the side pieces together more to get them to come together than deal with a bursting bottom part.
+- Don't roll out the dough too thinly as they will just burst when you start to roll it.
+In fact, you can just flatten it a little with your fingers.
+It's easier to have to pull the side pieces together more to get them to come together than deal with a bursting bottom part.

-- make sure you don’t have air inside as you fold the sides together, it will just burst as you roll then and the air escapes.
+- Make sure you don't have air inside as you fold the sides together as it will make them more likely to burst.

-I ended up getting a little of the filling in the outer dough on some of them but in all honesty, while it might not look quite as good, they still taste great.
 These cook really quickly, a bit like gnocchi.
-Also similarly, they don’t really keep so you’ll need to gobble them down soon after making them.
-Believe me, that’s not a problem.
+Also similarly, they are best eaten soon after cooking, so be prepared to gobble them down soon after making them.
+Believe me, that's not a problem.

-I hope you’ll give these Chinese sweet dumplings a go as they are really tasty and worth trying.
+I hope you'll give these Chinese sweet dumplings a go as they are really tasty and worth trying.
 They make a nice dessert or snack.
-The sesame and ginger are a lovely bold and tasty contrast to the mild, slightly gooey outer shell.
-I know I will be making them a lot quicker again.
+The peanut filling is a lovely bold and tasty contrast to the mild, slightly gooey outer shell.
+It's comforting and delicious.

 Try these other ideas for Chinese New Year: